 Reaction time is the delay between a stimulus (visual or auditory) and your response.
 Faster reaction times reflect quicker reflexes and neural processing.

-A few short sessions (1–3 minutes) daily can help sharpen reflex speed and reduce delay variance over time.
+A few short sessions (1โ3 minutes) daily can help sharpen reflex speed and reduce delay variance over time.

 It can help in tasks requiring fast responses (e.g. driving, gaming, sports).
-But it’s just one of many cognitive skills to train.
+But itโs just one of many cognitive skills to train.

-Yes, this reaction time game is free to play in your browser—no downloads or registration needed.
+Yes, this reaction time game is free to play in your browserโno downloads or registration needed.

-Affiliate Disclosure: This section contains affiliate links.
-As an Amazon Associate, we may earn a small commission from qualifying purchases at no extra cost to you.
-This helps keep the site free and enjoyable for everyone.
+Affiliate Disclosure: As an Amazon Associate we earn from qualifying purchases at no extra cost to you.